 Finding the right alcohol drug rehab center in Dallas and surrounding area can be difficult.
 So, we felt it was a good idea to put together some reliable programs.
 If you, or someone you know, needs help with a substance abuse problem, good information about where to start is vitally important.

-Here is a list of drug rehab treatment centers in the geographic area.
+Here is a list of programs in the geographic area.
 The majority are hospital-based facilities.
 Hospital programs specialize in detox and stabilization.
 They also are generally good resources for local referrals and may accept all kinds of insurances.

 |Grapevine Valley Hope||817-424-1305|

 |Green Oaks Hospital||972-991-9504|

 |Texas Health Presbyterian/Plano||972-981-8000|

 - Residential Inpatient

 Detoxification from alcohol and any mood altering chemicals is the first phase of treatment.
 Detox MUST be done under the medical supervision of a licensed MD.
 Today, there are state-of-the-art medications available to ease and minimize the cravings and effects of withdrawal.

 An outpatient facility offers similar services as partial day and inpatient except clients do not stay at the facility overnight.
 Intensive outpatient (IOP) generally offers 1 hour of treatment 3 days a week.

 Group therapy includes skills training, relapse prevention, cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) and motivational enhancement therapy (MET).